 Read Data

-In data.table package, fread() function is available to read or get data from your computer or from a web page.
-It is equivalent to read.csv() function of base R.
+In data.table package, fread() function is used to read data from your computer or from a web page.
+It is equivalent to the read.csv() function of base R.

 mydata = fread("https://github.com/arunsrinivasan/satrdays-workshop/raw/master/flights_2014.csv")